 In 2012, the Allied Transportation Company was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug and the barge retained their names.

 Powered by two, EMD 16-645-ETB diesel engines.
-She is twin engine, with twin input, but a single output gear.
+She was twin engine, with twin input, but a single output gear.
 Turning a single, controllable pitch propeller.
 Fitted in a Hannan Ring steerable kort nozzle.
 For a rated 5,600 horsepower.

 (William Lafferty, Captain Sam Zapadinsky, Robert P. Hill)